donkirkby/shibumi-games/docs/journal/index.md

 like Othello, or I could try making a dummy neural network so the MCTS part is more important.

+### 21 Nov 2018 ###
+I made a dummy neural network that rated all boards the same, and now the MCTS strength varies with the number of iterations:

+![connect 4 wins without machine learning]

+There's something weird happening between 2 and 4 iterations, so 4 iterations actually looks weaker than 2.
+Above that, however, the strength changes exactly as I would expect.
+When both players use 128 iterations, player 1 wins 44% of the games.
+Is there an advantage for the second player?

+The next task is to confirm that the neural network is much stronger than plain MCTS.
+I'll plot MCTS with a dummy network against MCTS with a real network, and increase the MCTS iterations with the dummy network.

 [connect 4 wins]: 2018/connect-4-wins.png
 [headcount wins]: 2018/headcount-wins.png